 The Mom in the Mirror

-Apps aren’t just for dating If you’re not leaving your house, or are convinced you aren’t going to meet other moms in person, have no fear!
+Apps aren’t just for dating Maybe your current stage of motherhood means you’re not leaving your house very often -- have no fear!
 Many apps that are traditionally for dating have expanded their services to a “just looking for friends” option.
 Some benefits of using an app to find friends include:

 If this might be for you, be sure to check which apps have friend options and that your spouse (if you have one) is aware of your intentions with the app!
-Service can be virtual
+Service can help you find friends!

 AuthorSOur Team of CouncilMoms take turns submitting blog posts in each area of the RAISE UP acronym.
 Guest authors are encouraged to submit their blog posts as well (CONTACT US for more info!
 Thank you!)
 Join our Momunity!Provide your email address or texting number and we'll alert you to new posts!